 Is This A True Story?

-The movie “Only Mine” tells the story of Julie, whom you might recognize if you’ve seen “14 Cameras” or the TV series “Legion”.
+The movie “Only Mine” tells the story of Julie.
+You might recognize her if you’ve seen “14 Cameras” or the TV series “Legion”.
 It starts off like any other story with a chance encounter between Julie and David, a local police officer.
 When warning signs begin to show, Julie ends things with the young cop, but will he leave her alone?
 Julie senses that her new boyfriend has a few red flags.
 All the events depicted in the movie are based on a true story.
 For more details on what happened to the real Laura, refer to the end of the review.

 Only Mine Netflix Explained

 Julie Dillon and David meet when he, a small-town cop, pulls her over for speeding.
 He lets her off with a warning, and there’s a sense that they like each other.
 Following the typical small-town dynamics in movies, he “coincidentally” shows up at the diner where she works.
-Julie asks David out on a date, but his behavior becomes a cause for concern fairly early on in the relationship.
+Julie asks David out on a date.
+However, his behavior becomes a cause for concern fairly early on in the relationship.

 The Real Julie Dillon, Based on True Story